MicrosoftDocs/SupportArticles-docs/support/sales-copilot/tsg-incorrect-cust-domain.md

 ## Symptom

-After a user signs in to Salesforce CRM through Sales Copilot add-in for Outlook, the user is unable to access the Salesforce environment and the following error message is displayed:
+After a user signs in to Salesforce CRM through Copilot for Sales add-in for Outlook, the user is unable to access the Salesforce environment and the following error message is displayed:

 `OAuth2 authorization flow failed for service 'Salesforce'.
 OAuth 2 sign in failed to exchange code for access token.
 Client ID and secret sent in form body..
 Response status code-BadRequest.
 Response body: {"error":"invalid_grant","error_description":"authentication failure"} Client ID and secret sent in Basic authorization header..
 Response status code=BadRequest.
 REsponse body: {"error":"invalid_grant","error_description":"authentication failure"}`